danx123/macan-explorer/README.md

 Macan Explorer is an enterprise-grade file management application designed for users who need more than their operating system's default file browser.
 Built entirely in Python on top of the PySide6 / Qt6 framework, it delivers a clean frameless UI, multi-tab navigation, a powerful batch rename engine, a real-time activity log, and deep session persistence — all distributed as a small set of self-contained Python files.

-Version 8.8.4 — Macan Explorer v8.8.4 is a stability and correctness patch addressing five bugs discovered during post-8.8.1 testing in a live Windows environment.
-Three relate to the Properties dialog folder counting pipeline introduced in v8.8.1, one to a Qt signal type overflow on large drives, and one to a cascading stylesheet issue in the Settings dialog that caused button labels to render invisibly in light theme.
+> **Macan Explorer 8.9.0** is a feature and stability release centred on four
+> areas: a completely redesigned file-copy progress dialog with real-time
+> byte-level throughput reporting; a new cross-platform network/workgroup
+> browser with auto-discovery; Recycle Bin integration in the Quick Access
+> sidebar; and a comprehensive crash-safety overhaul of all background-thread
+> and QTimer interactions that prevented force-close on slow or unreachable
+> network hosts.

 ---